zerotier/libzt/docs/linux_zt_sdk.md

     export ZT_NC_NETWORK=/tmp/sdk-test-home/nc_8056c2e21c000001
     node tests/httpserver.js

 Also note that the "pwd" in LD_PRELOAD assumes you are in the ZeroTier source root and have built the SDK there.
-If not, substitute the full path to *libztintercept.so*.
-If you want to remove those environment variables later, use "unset LD_PRELOAD" and "unset ZT_NC_NETWORK".
+If not, substitute the full path to `libztintercept.so`.
+If you want to remove those environment variables later, use `unset LD_PRELOAD` and `unset ZT_NC_NETWORK`.

 If you don't have node.js installed, an alternative test using python would be: